RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ## 4. Performance Evaluation

 # Sample Sort
-**Note:** The CUDA implementation of sample sort did not require any comm regions (cudaMemcpy) so the following section will have no comm graphs for the CUDA subsections.
+**Note:** The CUDA implementation of sample sort did not require any comm regions (cudaMemcpy), so the following section will have no comm graphs for the CUDA subsections.

 ## Strong Scaling
 ### MPI
 #### main
 The strong scaling graphs for main tell conflicting stories.
 Looking at the lower input sizes, up to 2^22, the algorithm looks to have poor strong scaling performance as it is relatively flat for the beginning before spiking up as it gets closer to the end.
 However, looking at the larger input sizes, from 2^24 and up, the graphs start to display good strong scaling performance as they slope downwards and flatten off once a point of diminishing returns is reached, around the 2^6 or 2^7 number of processes mark.
-This behavior is caused by the algorithim shifting from being communication bound in the smaller input sizes to being computation bound for the larger input sizes.
+This behavior is caused by the algorithm shifting from being communication-bound in the smaller input sizes to being computation-bound for the larger ones.

 <img src="./Report_Images/SampleSort/MPI_Strong/SS_MPI_2^16_main_Strong.png" alt="MPI_Strong_Scaling_main_2^16" width="325"/>
 <img src="./Report_Images/SampleSort/MPI_Strong/SS_MPI_2^18_main_Strong.png" alt="MPI_Strong_Scaling_main_2^18" width="325"/>